tmoerman/alois/docs/notes.md

     * for every KI batch: make a variable YEN_batch1, YEN_batch2
     * NaN for all other batches for this variable
     * 0 for all WT for all of the synthetic variables
+* binarize the outputs to turn it into a multilabel classification problem
+    * needs a cutoff value to binarize output

+    ```
+    KI      WT      Young       Old     PlaqueClose

+    ```